slowernews/wisdom-tldr/chapters/chapter_appendix.md

 What’s that have to do with productivity?
 Plenty.
 Because you worry about all kinds of stuff that you can’t do anything about.
 And that’s wasted time and energy.
 And neuroscience research shows that by focusing on what you have control over, you decrease stress.
 You can’t control whether it ends up as a “robbery” or an “attempted robbery”, just focus on executing the heist in a way that would make mom proud.
-No offense to Karl.
-He did a survey.
-So he didn’t necessarily get the right answer, he got the most common answer.

-I’m with Seneca.
-Life doesn’t have to be short.
-We all have 24h in a day.
-Every single one of us.
-You can use them to create something awesome, to visit that someone special who misses you desperately, to provide for your family, or to savor a great moment.
-But don’t waste your hours.
-Don’t end up wondering, “What have I been doing with my time?”
-Leave a trail of accomplishments or smiles behind you.
 -->